liaoweiduo/continual-learning-baselines/rebuttal.md

 ### Q3: About construction process
 >
 > - Thank you very much for your understanding of the page limit.
-We provide a short description on Sec 5 [lines 193-198] about the source dataset we used.
+We have provided a short description on Sec 5 [lines 193-198] about the source dataset we used.
 >
-> - We also clearly understand that the construction processes are important for readers to understand our work.
+> - We also clearly understand that the detailed construction processes are important for readers to understand our work.
 We will put these parts to the main text in our revision.

 ### Q4: Missing literature review about augmented-memory-based continual learning
 >